claurence/sig-release/releases/release-1.14/README.md

   linked to in the description of the tracking issue

 By **Monday, February 4, 2019**, the KEPs associated with all enhancements landing in v1.14.0 must be merged with an implementable status.
+If your KEP is merged after Enhancement freeze but before EOD PST Monday Feb 4th an exception is not required to have your enahcenement added to the milestone.
 This 1.14-specific extension is intended to allow time to complete KEPs that were in progress by enhancements freeze.
 In future releases, the intent is to require associated KEPs be merged/implementable by the enhancements freeze date.